hannesphillips/Documentation/setenv.md

 ///////////////////////////////////////////

-Example 4: This example shows what happens when the overwrite paramater is a zero and v_name is a paramater that is not defined in the environment.
+Example 4: This example shows what happens when the overwrite paramater is a zero *or* a non-zero and v_name is a paramater that is not defined in the environment.

     ppath = getenv("HOME"); //gets the value of the $HOME cout << "$HOME = " << ppath << endl;